 Written by Whitney Skillen, Positive Relationships Specialist, Student Wellness Center

-As we dive into the new academic year, the Student Wellness Center is focusing on a theme that’s both inspiring and deeply personal: Connecting with Our Purpose.
+As continue into the academic year, the Student Wellness Center is focusing on a theme that’s both inspiring and deeply personal: Connecting with Our Purpose.
 This fall, we’re inviting you to reflect on what truly matters to you, especially when it comes to your relationships.
 College is a time of incredible growth, and the connections you build here can shape not just your time on campus, but your entire life.
 So, let’s start with a simple yet powerful question: What parts of your relationships are most meaningful to you?

 Why Authenticity Matters